#1 — What brought you to Emma Willard School?

 Before Emma Willard, I was working at a charter school in Detroit, MI.
 I didn't love the public school world because I felt tied to standardized testing and was looking for a change.
 My parents suggested I look at Emma Willard and I was shocked to find an open position for a science instructor so late into the hiring process.
 I knew Emma Willard had a good reputation and remembered driving through campus with my grandmother when I would visit Troy as a little girl.
 My great aunts both graduated from Emma Willard so it was almost karmic to come and teach here.
 One of my great aunts used her Emma Willard education to become a chemistry teacher and now I'm a chemistry teacher at her alma mater.

 #2 — What is a typical day-in-the-life at Emma like for you?

-#3 — What is one thing about the work of the college counseling team at Emma that would surprise people?
+#3 — What is one thing about teaching science at Emma Willard that would surprise people?

 #4 — What is your favorite space or place on Emma's campus?

 I love being on inner campus at sunset.
 The colors of the sky through Lyon-Remington's windows can take your breath away!